-As a boy, history and politics were always my favorite subjects.
-I was curious about how the law worked, and my parents helped cultivate my interest by enrolling me in summer camps centered around government and the judicial system.
-So, by the time I was in sixth grade, I’d already decided I was going to become an attorney, and I proudly told my class I would graduate and pass the bar when I turned 27.
+From a young age, history and politics were always my favorite subjects.
+I was curious to learn about the law and business, and my parents helped cultivate my interest by enrolling me in summer camps centered around government and the judicial system.
+I also started small businesses with my friends to earn extra money.
+By the time I was in sixth grade, I’d already decided I was going to become an attorney, and I recall telling my class that I would graduate from law school and pass the bar when I turned 27.
 Little did I know, my predictions were spot-on.

 Prior to attending law school, I had the opportunity to intern at the Federal Judicial Center in Washington D.C.
-Later, while in law school, I clerked for the Honorable Judge John Thornton in the Eleventh Judicial Circuit of Florida’s Complex Business Litigation Division.
-Both of these experiences gave me the valuable experience I needed in order to successfully join the Gerber Law Offices in 2013.
+Later, while in law school, I clerked for the Honorable Judge John Thornton in Florida's Eleventh Judicial Circuit, Complex Business Litigation Division.
+Both of these experiences gave me valuable experiences that have helped me to be successful as a partner at Gerber Law Offices.

 Most notably, my time clerking for Judge Thornton allowed me to observe judges and other attorneys and learn how to most effectively present a case.
-Like Travis, I am fortunate that I had the opportunity of seeing the courtroom from a judge’s perspective.
-My experience taught me how crucial it is to keep your brief clear and concise.
-After all, judges only have so much time to devote to your case, and you want to ensure your point is heard.
-This knowledge will forever impact the way I present my cases.
+I am fortunate that I had the opportunity to see the courtroom from a judge’s perspective.
+My experience taught me how crucial it is to thoroughly research issues and present arguments clearly and concisely.
+These experiences and knowledge have and will forever impact my career as an attorney.

 Once I decided to pursue a career in the field of law, I did everything I could to become a well-rounded attorney.